Imran-Sehic/database-app-angular/README.md

 # Database-App-Angular
 <h3>This is the frontend of a simple dabatabase management application written in Angular with TypeScript.</h3></br></br>
 The application is capable of doing basic CRUD operations.
-There are 4 views among which list user, create user, user details, and update user.</br></br>
+There are 4 views among which list user, create user, user details, and update user.</br>
+And here is the link to the backend code - <a href="https://github.com/Imran-Sehic/database-app-spring-boot">Click here</a><br><br>
 Below are some of the screenshots of the application itself.

 ## 1.List users